gmodena/nix-flatpak/README.md

 YMMV.

-If you want package installation to be atomic, [declarative-flatpak](https://github.com/in-a-dil-emma/declarative-flatpak) might be a better fit.
+If you want an alternative approach with transactional package installation, [declarative-flatpak](https://github.com/in-a-dil-emma/declarative-flatpak) might be a better fit.

 ### Overrides